olindner/LightDisc/README.md

 * Create first Light Disc course (local and hardcoded)
 * Add the concept of user profiles
 * Remove .env from git track and move to eas.json

+## To-Do
+* Find a way to pull Google Map Saved Map and shred Saved Points into JSON